fire1ce/3os.org/docs/infrastructure/synology/Install-oh-my-zsh.md

 ## Community Packages for Synology DSM

 In order to install oh-my-zsh, we need to add 3rd party packages to Synology DSM.
-[SynoCommunity][synocommunity.com] provides packages for Synology-branded NAS devices.
+[Synology Community Packages][synocommunity-url]{target=\_blank} provides packages for Synology-branded NAS devices.

 DSM 6 and below:

 Log into your NAS as administrator and go to Main Menu → Package Center → Settings and set Trust Level to Synology Inc. and trusted publishers.

-In the Package Sources tab, click Add, type SynoCommunity as Name and `https://packages.synocommunity.com/` as Location and then press OK to validate.
+In the Package Sources tab, click Add, type SynoCommunity as Name and `https://packages.synocommunity-url/` as Location and then press OK to validate.

-![syno-community-install][syno-community-install-image]
+![syno-community-install][syno-community-install-img]

 Go back to the Package Center and enjoy SynoCommunity's packages in the Community tab.